simonjoom/react-app-mobx-ultimateversion/README.md

         Promise bluebird by default with help of babel-plugin-transform-promise-to-bluebird

-        Link and Linkmaterial check route for current language and displaying in console for route problem
+        Link and Linkmaterial check route for current language and displaying in console for route problem Linkmaterial support auth bouton now

 1 - install nginx for mac-os